Three dead including gunman in shooting at Oregon Safeway store

 Bend is a city of about 97,000 approximately 160 miles southeast of Portland, Oregon.

-CBS Portland affiliate KOIN-TV reports that shopper Heather Thompson told the Central Oregon Daily News she heard 5-8 shots and she thought it was backfire.
+Heather Thompson, who lives nearby, told CBS Bend affiliate KBNZ-TV she heard 5-8 shots and she thought it was backfire.
 "And then less than a minute later there were 10-20 shots and then another 10-20 shots.
 I told my dad to get away from the window and there were people running out of Safeway," she said.
 The police arrived "in a matter of, like, 5 seconds."

 Molly Taroli, 40, told The Bulletin newspaper she was with her husband in the Safeway shopping for dinner when the shooter went through the store "spraying shots."